Taming Rydberg Decay with Measurement-based Quantum Computation

-Neutral atom array has emerged as a promising platform for quantum computing \cite{revmodphys.82.2313,morgado2021quantum,kaufman2021quantum,wu2021concise}.
-High-fidelity quantum operations have been demonstrated for different atom species \cite{evered2023high,scholl2023erasure,ma2023high,peper2024spectroscopymodeling171ybrydberg} and IQP sampling in logical qubits has been demonstrated for $\ce{^{87}_{}Rb}$ \cite{bluvstein2024logical}.
-For neutral atoms, leakage error from Rydberg state (we refer this as Rydberg decay error), including blackbody radiation (BBR) and radiative decay (RD), is a dominant error source \cite{cong2022hardware,chow2024circuitbasedleakagetoerasureconversionneutral}.
-Leakage error is particularly harmful because a single leakage error may induce two-qubit error chain through multi-qubit gate, which leads to a degraded error distance $\lfloor \frac{d+3}{4} \rfloor$ compared to pauli error \cite{PhysRevA.88.042308,suchara2015leakage,brown2020critical,jandura2024surfacecodestabilizermeasurements}.
-Researchers have shown that, with mid-circuit leakage detection, such error can be converted to erasure error, which has an error distance $d$ \cite{wu2022erasure,kang2023quantum,ma2023high,scholl2023erasure,sahay2023high}.
-However, mid-circuit leakage detection is limited to certain atom species.
-For $\ce{^{171}_{}Yb}$ atoms, BBR and RD can be respectively detected by fast ionization and cyclic transition \cite{wu2022erasure,ma2023high,omanakuttan2024coherencepreservingleakagedetection}.
-Some preliminary demonstrations have shown decay errors to ground state in $\ce{^{171}_{}Yb}$ and $\ce{^{88}_{}Sr}$ are converted to erasure error \cite{ma2023high,scholl2023erasure}.
-But for alkali atoms, detection of BBR needs measurement of ancilla qubit, which leads to heavy time overhead if mid-circuit leakage detected is needed \cite{cong2022hardware,chow2024circuitbasedleakagetoerasureconversionneutral}.
+Neutral atom arrays have emerged as a promising platform for quantum computing, owing to their high-fidelity two-qubit quantum operations \cite{evered2023high,scholl2023erasure,ma2023high,PhysRevX.15.011009}, scalability \cite{bluvstein2022quantum,bluvstein2024logical}, and continuous loading \cite{v7ny-fg31,Chiu_2025,li2025fastcontinuouscoherentatom}.
+For neutral atoms, the leakage error from the Rydberg state (we refer to this as the Rydberg decay error or Rydberg decay), including blackbody radiation (BBR) and radiative decay (RD), is a dominant error source \cite{wu2022erasure,cong2022hardware,PRXQuantum.5.040343}.
+Leakage error is particularly detrimental for quantum error correction \cite{Dennis_2002,Bluvstein_2025,aliferis2007fault} because a single leakage error may induce a two-qubit error chain through multi-qubit gates, which leads to a degraded error distance $\lfloor \frac{d+3}{4} \rfloor$ compared to Pauli error \cite{PhysRevA.88.042308,suchara2015leakage,brown2020critical,jandura2024surfacecodestabilizermeasurements}.
+Researchers have shown that with mid-circuit leakage detection, the Rydberg decay error can be converted to an erasure error, which has an error distance $d_e = d$ \cite{wu2022erasure,kang2023quantum,ma2023high,scholl2023erasure,sahay2023high}.
+However, mid-circuit leakage detection is limited to certain species of atoms.
+For $\ce{^{171}_{}Yb}$ atoms, BBR and RD can be detected by the fast ionization and the cyclic transition, respectively \cite{wu2022erasure,ma2023high,omanakuttan2024coherencepreservingleakagedetection}.
+Some preliminary demonstrations have shown that decay errors to ground state in $\ce{^{171}_{}Yb}$ and $\ce{^{88}_{}Sr}$ are converted to erasure error \cite{ma2023high,scholl2023erasure}.
+But for alkali atoms, the detection of Rydberg decay requires measurement of an auxiliary qubit, which leads to significant time overhead if mid-circuit leakage detection is needed \cite{cong2022hardware,PRXQuantum.5.040343}.